gear-foundation/gear-wiki/docs/examples/game-of-chance.md

 Game of chance is a simple game smart contract with the lottery logic.

-- Program source code avalible on [Github](https://github.com/gear-dapps/game-of-chance)
+- Program source code available on [Github](https://github.com/gear-dapps/game-of-chance)
 - dApp UI [Github](https://github.com/gear-dapps/game-of-chance/tree/master/frontend)

 ## How to run

 ### ⚒️ Build program